On the $v$-adic values of G-functions II: Period matrices of CM elliptic curves

-\item if $v\in \Sigma_{K,f}$ is a finite place of good reduction of $E$ for which $p=\chara(k_v)$ is unramified in $F/\Q$, there exists $\varpi_v\in \C_v$, such that, with respect to $\Gamma_{dR}(E)$ and a choice of a symplectic basis of $H^1_{\crys}(\tilde{E}_v/W(k_v))\otimes \C_v$, the period matrix of $E$ is of the form \end{enumerate} \end{lemma} \begin{proof}The assertions here are used in passing by Y. Andr\'e in \cite{andremots} in the archimedean case and the case of primes of supersingular reduction.
-For a proof in the archimedean case we point the interested reader to \cite{papaseffbrsieg}, Lemma $2.7$.
-We present a similar proof in the case of finite places $v$ of good reduction of $E$.
+\item if $v\in \Sigma_{K,f}$ is a finite place of good reduction of $E$ for which $p=\chara(k_v)$ is unramified in $F/\Q$, there exists $\varpi_v\in \C_v$ such that, with respect to $\Gamma_{dR}(E)$ and a choice of a symplectic basis of $H^1_{\crys}(\tilde{E}_v/W(k_v))\otimes \C_v$, the period matrix of $E$ is of the form \end{enumerate} \end{lemma} \begin{remark} We believe that the assertions here are classical and known to experts in either setting.
+For instance, these are used in passing by Y. Andr\'e in \cite{andremots} in the archimedean case and the case of primes of supersingular reduction of $E$.
+For a rather detailed proof in the archimedean case we point the interested reader to \cite{papaseffbrsieg}, Lemma $2.9$.
+We present here a similar argument in the case of finite places. \end{remark} \begin{proof}Let $V_{dR}:=H^1_{dR}(E/K)$ and $H^1_v(E):=H^1_{\crys}(\tilde{E}_v/K_{v,0})$, as per our usual notation.
+Let us also write $F:=\Q(\sqrt{-d})$ with $d\in \Z$ square-free and let $e_{dR}\in \End(V_{dR})$ and $e_{\crys}\in \End(H^1_v(E))$ denote the elements corresponding to the action of $e=\sqrt{-d}\in F$ in the de Rham and crystalline cohomology groups respectively.